thewebface/soundweb/README.md

 soundweb
 ========

-A library to interface with Soundweb devices via the RS232 serial port
+A Node library to interface with Soundweb devices via the RS232 serial port

 It currently requires ser2net (or similar) to make the serial port data available via TCP.